PrefectHQ/prefect/docs/README.md

         </p>
     </div>
     <p style="font-size: 13px; font-style: italic;">
         Prefect is alpha software under active development by Prefect Technologies, Inc. This early preview is being provided to a limited number of partners to assist with development.
-By viewing or using the code or documentation, you are agreeing to the <a href='license.html'>alpha software end user license agreement</a>.
+By accessing or using the code or documentation, you are agreeing to the <a href='license.html'>alpha software end user license agreement</a>.
     </p>
 </div>